garethnisbet/T-BOTS/README.md

 TBot_Joystick_Python_SOCKET - Bluetooth joystick written in python - Python3

 Install the arduino IDE form https://www.arduino.cc.
 Import the libraries by extracting TBotLibraries.zip directly in the Arduino library folder.
 Open TBot.ino and click on the upload button to send the code to your T-Bot.

+Note for Windows users:

+Windows users need to use the old boot loader.
+In the Arduino IDE select TOOLS > PROCESSOR > in the pull down menu change ATmega328P to ATmega328P (Old Bootloader).